reflux/refluxjs/README.md

 });
 ```

+In the above example, whenever the action is called, the store's `output` callback will be called with whatever parameters was sent in the action.
+E.g. if the action is called as `statusUpdate(true)` then the flag argument in `output` function is `true`.

+### Listening to changes in data store

-In your component, register to listen to your data store like this:
+In your component, register to listen to changes in your data store like this:

 ```javascript
 // Fairly simple view component that outputs to console